ceph/calamari/doc/development/building_packages.rst

 ---------------

 First a general note: while the vagrant environments are automatically provisioned with salt during "vagrant up", this isn't foolproof.
-If something seems wrong, check for errors like this:
+If something seems wrong or built packages are not seen in the directory above mentioned, try this:

 .. code-block:: bash